-- Pricing: Boldly offers flexible staffing – subscribe to one or multiple dedicated staff on a fractional basis, for the number of hours you need them each month, without a contract.
+- Pricing: Boldly offers flexible staffing – subscribe to one or multiple dedicated staff (like a fractional executive assistant), for the number of hours you need them each month, without a contract.
 Pricing starts at $1,530 for a 30 hours per month plan with a satisfaction guarantee.

 Learn more about our services at Boldly here.